-BI 302 Old Testament Historical Books I
+BI 302 Old Testament Historical Books I 3 cr. hrs.
 A survey of the historical books of the Old Testament is made with special attention given to the chronology and major events of that period.
 This first course covers Joshua through II Samuel and I Chronicles.
 One semester.

-BI 303 Old Testament Historical Books II
+BI 303 Old Testament Historical Books II 3 cr. hrs.
 A survey of the twelve historical books of the Old Testament is made with special attention given to the chronology and major events of that period.
 This second course covers I and II Kings and II Chronicles through Esther.
 One semester.